 What to do when your toddler won’t go to sleep?
-Discover the top 6 solutions to resolve your 2 year old sleep problems and regression.
+Discover the top 6 solutions to resolve your 2 year old’s sleep problems and regression.

-Rest assured, you’re not the only one caught off guard by your 2 year old’s unexplained middle-of-the-night wakings.
+Rest assured, you’re not the only one caught off guard by your 2 year old’s unexplained middle-of-the-night wake ups.

 You know, the ones where he wakes up six times, running to your room for you to put him back to sleep.
-Or perhaps it’s when he wakes up crying hysterically, leaving him tired and grumpy during the day.
+When he wakes up crying hysterically, leaving him tired and grumpy the next day.
 He might even stay wide awake, refusing to fall asleep for several hours.

-Other parents say that their toddlers have recently been difficult to put down for naps or bedtime, despite being obviously tired.
-They extend story time and ask to be rocked to sleep, or sob for their parents to stay in their rooms, afraid to be left alone.
+Recently, he’s been difficult to put down for naps or bedtime, despite being obviously tired.
+He extends story time and asks to be rocked to sleep, or sobs for you to stay in his room, afraid to be left alone.

 He might scream when you walk out of the room, only quieting down when you go in.
 Maybe he refuses to go to bed, as if scared to lie down, unable to fall asleep unless you’re right next to him.
-Or maybe he insists on sleeping in your bed, even if he’s restless and takes over an hour to fall asleep.
+Or he insists on sleeping in your bed, even if he’s restless and takes over an hour to fall asleep.

-How to fix your 2 year old sleep problems
+How to fix your 2 year old’s sleep problems

-Whether your toddler has been a great sleeper until now, or this has always been his pattern, it’s never easy dealing with 2 year old sleep problems.
+Whether your toddler has been a great sleeper until now, or this has always been his pattern, it’s never easy dealing with sleep problems.

-This is the stage when they realize there’s a world going on outside their immediate environment.
+This is the stage when kids realize there’s a world going on outside their immediate environment.
 They’re much more aware that things are happening outside their bedroom walls, so they want to stay up to join the fun.
 They’re also developing complex emotions like fear and separation anxiety.

 Let’s not forget that this is when they’re most likely to test limits.
-They’re also learning new concepts like object permanence and hitting new milestones like an expanded vocabulary.
-And perhaps it’s simply a result of inconsistent routines or changes in the home.
+They’re learning concepts like object permanence and hitting milestones like an expanded vocabulary.
+And perhaps it’s a result of inconsistent routines or changes in the home.